devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

 #### Inputs

-Certain commands require inputs, Inputs are given with options in some commands and with out options also some commands will take the input.
+Certain commands require inputs, Inputs are given with options in some commands and without options also some commands will take the input.

 For Example: